lextoumbourou/notes/notes/permanent/attention-is-all-you-need.md

 ## Introduction

-[Recurrent Neural Networks](../../../permanent/recurrent-neural-networks.md), [Long Short-Term Memory](../../../permanent/lstm.md) and [Gated Recurrent Neural Networks](Gated%20Recurrent%20Neural%20Networks) were the go-to models for state-of-the-art performance in sequence modelling tasks, like building a [Language Model](language-model.md) and models for [Machine Translation](Machine%20Translation).
+[Recurrent Neural Networks](../../../permanent/recurrent-neural-networks.md), [LSTM](../../../permanent/lstm.md) and [Gated Recurrent Neural Networks](Gated%20Recurrent%20Neural%20Networks) were the go-to models for state-of-the-art performance in sequence modelling tasks, like building a [Language Model](language-model.md) and models for [Machine Translation](Machine%20Translation).

 All these model "factor computation along the symbol positions of the input and output sequences".
 They aliging the positions to steps in computation time, they generate a sequence of hidden states, $h_t$, which are calculated as functions of the previous hidden states $h_{t-1}$ and input position $t$.